Notebook of Avon Reah Smith-Ryan, 1942-1945

 Hague Conventions and officers are living separately and

-other draw more of their pay.
+can draw more of their pay.
 This story is unconfirmed.

-we are all rather stiff after the march but very few sore feet
+we are all rather stiff after the march. but very few sore feet.

 from the rear & most men were saved a bit.

-STRAITS about 4/5 miles west of Causeway [[?]]
+STRAITS about 4/5 miles west of Causeway Task

 water.
-May be the [[?]].
-Quartered on one [[house?]] which
+May be the obelisk.
+Quartered on one house which

 & give cigarettes & food to the men.
-They are [[?]]
+They are also quartered

-Mon 6 Apr 42 Daily routine. [[???]]
-0800, on [[?]]
-0900
+Mon 6 Apr 42 Daily routine.
+Rev. 0730, Brekker 0800, On task 0900

-to 1300.
-Lunch 1300 On [[?]]
-1400 - 1900, Tea 1930 Lights
+to 1300. lunch 1300.
+On task 1400 - 1900, Tea 1930, Lights

-out 2200.
-House has lights to put out too. [[?]] can
+Out 2200.
+House has lights to put out too.
+Taps run

-but only my [[?]].
+but only very slowly.
 Commenced work punctually

-but after 15 mins [[?]] knocked us off for rain.
+but after 15 mins Guard knocked us off for rain.
 Very

 heavy.